MoniPar/booklist_generator/README.md

 ![Problems screenshot](assets/images/pep8validator.png)

-Testing was done at continuous stages throughout the progress of this project.
+Testing was done continually as the project progressed.
-The following list the bugs encountered during each stage of the process.
+The following dropdown sections list the bugs encountered during each stage of the process.
 ________

 ### Development Testing